tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 Congratulations!
 You've taken your first step towards learning Japanese!

+This is Tatsumoto's Guide to Learning Japanese.
 I'm Tatsumoto.
-I'm primarily known for a [Telegram channel](https://t.me/ajatt_tools) with focus on helping foreigners learn Japanese language.
-This site is a quickstart guide for the subscribers and anyone who wants to learn Japanese solely through **self-study**.
+This guide is for people
+who want to learn Japanese solely through **self-study**.
+Do you want to teach yourself Japanese?
 Do you want to reach a high level of fluency fast?
 Then this site is right for you.